-Penrith Stadium, which is sometimes referred to as Pepper Stadium, is a famous football and rugby league stadium in Penrith.
+Penrith Stadium is a popular football and rugby league stadium in Penrith, known commercially as Panthers Stadium.
 For sports enthusiasts, this is the hallmark of sporting action in the region and a must-visit whenever key matches are taking place.

 The stadium’s history dates back to 1967 when the Penrith Panthers played their first National Rugby League game here.

 Penrith Stadium Seating Map, Events, Address, Parking & Ticket Prices

 It is important to mention at this point that the stadium has hosted key matches including two of the 2008 Rugby League World Cup matches, as well as the 2013 and 2014 Pacific Rugby League International matches.